A Guide to Environmental Due Diligence

 • Soil and groundwater contamination

-• Property condition assessment
+• Property condition report

 Phase I Environmental Site Assessments